vanessacleary/Ms2-blockchain-Quiz/README.md

 ## Known Issues and Bugs
 * The highscores page only loads the scores of player from local storage, users cannot see other players highscores.
 This was discovered during the testing stage that I carried out with friends.
-* There is an issue with the spinning loader being displayed when the game is loading and when there is a delay between moving to the next question.
+* There is an issue with the spinning loader being displayed when the game is loading and when there is a delay between moving to the next question sometimes the loader appears on the right side if the screen on mobile.

 ## Deployment